AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Setup HTTP proxy

+Docker container's entrypoint needs to check value of `PROXY_HOST` environment variable.

+If this value is empty - no additional steps are required, tests should be executed without using HTTP proxy.

-If `PROXY_HOST` environment variable is provided - Docker container needs to:
+If it's not empty - entrypoint script needs to:

 1. set HTTP proxy to be used for tests execution - this can be achieved by exporting `HTTP_PROXY` environment variable that is build from values of:
    * proxy host - provided by `PROXY_HOST` variable